sammyl4231/sep10-freedom-project/blog/entry03.md

 Context: What is Chemistry?

-Chemistry is the study of the science of chemicals.
+-Chemistry is the study of the science of chemicals.

-Chemistry has been used on Earth for thousands of years.
+-Chemistry has been used on Earth for thousands of years.

-Have you ever wondered what Chemistry is and what it can do?
+-Have you ever wondered what Chemistry is and what it can do?

-Reading this will help you understand the story of Chemistry and its usages, followed by gadgets that use it and are powered by it.
+-Reading this will help you understand the story of Chemistry and its usages, followed by gadgets that use it and are powered by it.

 Tools being used throughout the decades:
 Chemists use a compressor: